Population and Migration Strategy

 To encourage the trend of regional migration to continue and ensure that relocation is a real and viable alternative to capital cities, there is a need to rebalance national infrastructure spending away from urban fringe locations such as the Gold Coast to regional city locations such as Cairns.
 Infrastructure investment will improve the accessibility and liveability of regional cities and in the case of Cairns, deliver on the Federal Government’s northern Australia agenda for economic growth.

 Population growth should not be a side effect of other policies as it leads to unplanned urban growth and insufficient infrastructure, and this has been the experience to date in northern Queensland.
 The Cairns Region Population and Migration Strategy will therefore provide a strategic approach to population that demonstrates the needs of the region, leading to proactive plans that drive catalytic projects such as roads, health services and water infrastructure plus a supportive policy framework.
-The strategy will inform forward planning for government at all levels, delivering on the objectives of the Commonwealth’s newly created Centre for Population.
+The strategy will inform forward planning for government at all levels, delivering on the objectives of the Commonwealth’s Centre for Population.

-In December 2018, population became a standing agenda item for the Council of Australian Governments (COAG), placing it firmly on the national policy agenda.
+In December 2018, population became a standing agenda item for the then Council of Australian Governments (COAG), placing it firmly on the national policy agenda.
 In delivering a new approach to population planning, the State Treasurers and the Australian Local Government Association have been tasked with developing a national framework through a bottom-up approach to population policy development.

 In support of this objective, a national population and planning framework was released by the Federal Government in March 2019 and in October 2019, a new Centre for Population was launched to be based inside of Treasury.
-The Centre will become the primary location for all population related matters and will work closely with the states and territories, academics and think tanks in order to share data, research, ideas and expertise on population.
+The Centre is the primary location for all population related matters and works closely with the states and territories, academics and think tanks in order to share data, research, ideas and expertise on population.

 Policy that supports population migration to the regions can be part of the solution to balancing Australia’s population growth away from metropolitan areas, relieving pressure on capital cities while supporting economic development in northern Australia.